social-research/python-workshop/README.md

 ## Detailed outline

 1. Introduction to programming languages
-  * Primitive constructs, syntax, static semantics, and semantics
-  * Introduction to Jupyter Notebooks
+  * Introduction to Jupyter Notebooks/Google Colab
+  * Markup vs. programming languages
 2. Primitives in Python
   * Scalar data types, operators, expressions, and value assignment to variables
   * Non-scalar data types: `str`, `list`, `tuple`, `set`, and `dict`
-  * Sequence operations and methods: indexing, slicing, joining, splitting, aliasing, and cloning
+  * Sequence operations and methods, aliasing vs. cloning
 3. Control flow in Python
   * Branching with `if`, `elif`, and `else`
   * Iteration with `while` and `for`
   * `range()` and list comprehensions
 4. Functions in Python
   * Function arguments and variable scope
+  * Modules
-  * Data abstraction with objects and classes
+5. Data abstraction with objects and classes